PhoenixTestOps/DevOpsVisuals/.gitlab/issue_templates/onboarding.md

     >
     > We're looking forward to seeing you on our daily Team Call!
 The first time
     > that you join, please make sure that you connect at least 10 minutes
-    > before the call and make sure that your camera and microphone are working
+    > before the call in order to download Zoom and make sure that your camera and
-    > properly.
-We'd like you to introduce yourself to the team (±1 minute), so please
+    > microphone are working properly.
+We'd like you to introduce yourself to the team
-    > prepare some talking points for yourself.
+    > (±1 minute), so please prepare some talking points for yourself.
 Please make sure to
-    > tell us about where you were before GitLab, why you wanted to join our
+    > tell us about where you were before GitLab, why you wanted to join our team,
-    > team, and what you like to do in your spare time.
+    > and what you like to do in your spare time.
+Check out the Team Call page of our
+    > handbook to learn more: https://about.gitlab.com/handbook/communication/#team-call.

     > Please let People Ops (cced here) know if there are any necessary supplies
     > or equipment that you need.
 You can also reference the company handbook